bertsky/nmalign/README.md

   > Align character sequences in all pairs of lines for any combination
   > of textlines from either side.

+  > If ``normalization`` is non-empty, then apply each of these regex
+  > replacements to both sides before comparison.

   > Then iteratively search the next closest match pair.
 Remember the
-  > assigned result as injective mapping from first to second fileGrp.
+  > assigned result as mapping from first to second fileGrp.

-  > When all lines of the first fileGrp have been assigned, or the
+  > When all lines of the second fileGrp have been assigned, or the
   > ``cutoff_dist`` has been reached, apply the mapping by inserting
   > each line from the second fileGrp into position 0 (and `@index=0`)
   > at the first fileGrp.
 Also mark the inserted TextEquiv via
   > `@dataType=other` and `@dataTypeDetails=GRP`.

   > (Unmatched or cut off lines will stay unchanged, except for their
-  > `@index=1` asf.)
+  > `@index` now starting at 1.)

+  > If ``allow_splits`` is true, then for each long bad match, spend
+  > some extra time searching for subsegmentation candidates, i.e. a
+  > sequence of multiple lines from the first fileGrp aligning with a
+  > single line from the second fileGrp.
+When such a sequence outscores
+  > the bad match, prefer the concatenated sequence over the single
+  > match when inserting results.

   > Produce a new PAGE output file by serialising the resulting
   > hierarchy.